For Professionals

 Protein

 Your body needs protein to build muscle, heal and stay healthy.
-When you are on dialysis, your protein needs are higher.
+When you are on dialysis, your protein needs may be higher, to make up for the proteins you lose during dialysis treatments.
 Dialysis removes some of your body’s blood proteins, so you will need to eat more protein to help make up for the amount you lose during your dialysis treatments.
-These proteins are important to help your veins and arteries transport nutrients to the rest of your body.
+These proteins are important to help deliver important nutrients to the rest of your body.
+They also help your body fight infections.

 Get your protein from lean protein sources: